 While it makes sense, the demo video found on YouTube (you’ll find the below scene at 4:33) seems to directly contradict this, even going as far as showing an iPhone (apparently treated with NeverWet) submerged in water.
 If you look closely at the “coated” phone, it shows no signs of being covered by NeverWet.
 In fact, the person in the video never actually sprays the phone.

 So what gives?
 Did they over-promise, and under-deliver?
 Did the product change after the marketing process started?
 Did they just flat-out lie about the product’s capabilities?
 I decided to run my own entirely unscientific tests to see if this product was as good as they say, whether or not I’d use it on electronics and even if I could submerge an electronic device after treating it.

-The first thing I can tell you after trying this, is that it makes everything you spray look ugly.
-If the surface isn’t a very light color or white, NeverWet is going to make it look like the object survived an explosion.
-In one case, on a clock radio I tried, NeverWet even caused the surface grey color to bleed.
+The first thing I can tell you after trying this is that it makes everything you spray look ugly.
+If the surface isn’t a very light colour or white, NeverWet is going to make it look like the object survived an explosion.
+In one case, on a clock radio I tried, NeverWet even caused the surface grey colour to bleed.
 Take a look at this: